Introduction

 Description

 Delete the OPC UA server managed object.
-Once the DELETE request is received by the OPC UA management service, the specified server along with all its address space nodes created in the Cumulocity IoT platform will be deleted.
+Once the DELETE request is received by the OPC UA management service, the specified server along with all its address space nodes created in the Cumulocity platform will be deleted.
 The service will retain all the child devices of the server, and their corresponding data, which were created by the device protocols.

 Parameters